This recipe for Pasta Alla Norma {Pasta with Eggplant Sauce} turns everyday pasta into something really special.

 Ingredient Notes

-- Eggplant: The fresher and smaller the eggplant the better.
-See the guide below for how to choose your eggplant.
+- Eggplant: The fresher and smaller the eggplant, the better.
+See the guide above for more information on how to choose your eggplant.

-- Tomatoes: Canned plum tomatoes are perfect for this dish but you can use chopped.
+- Tomatoes: Canned plum tomatoes are perfect for this dish, but you can use chopped.
 Look for the best quality tomatoes possible (those with DOP on the label are best).
-See the guide below for more information.
+See the guide above for more information.

 - Wine: A great rule of thumb when using wine in your cooking is to use one you’d happily drink.
 I use a pinot grigio or sauvignon blanc.
-If you can’t use alcohol in your cooking replace with apple juice.
+If you can’t use alcohol in your cooking, replace it with some lemon juice mixed with water.

 - Roast the eggplant.
-Once cooked, remove flesh and set aside.
+Once cooked, remove the flesh and set aside.

 - Boil the pasta water.